deiss/digitscanner/README.md

 ### Use

+You can get a list of the parameters and options with:

+    bin/digitscanner --help

 You can start with the existing neural networks in the 'ann' folder and test them with the mnist data_set:

     bin/digitscanner --annin ann/ann_100.txt --test 10000 0 --mnist mnist_data